AscendingPassage.com HOME PAGE.

 All that these people

 did seems as if made for immortality.
-It is true, however, that such
+Such

-brilliant colours are not found in any of the other Pharaonic
+brilliant colors are not found in many of the other Pharaonic

-monuments, and that here they are heightened by the white background.
+monuments, and here they are heightened by the white background.

-For, notwithstanding the bluish, black and red granite of the
+For, excepting the bluish, black and red granite of the

 porticoes, the walls are all of a fine limestone, of exceeding

-whiteness, and, in the holy of holies, of a pure alabaster.
+whiteness.
+The holy of holies is built of a pure alabaster.

-Above the truncated walls, with their bright clear colours, the desert
+Above the truncated walls, with their bright clear colors, the desert

-appears, and shows quite brown by contrast; one sees the great yellow
+appears, quite brown by contrast.
+One sees the great yellow

 swell of sand and stones above the pictures of these decapitated